Is Bundling Home and Auto Insurance Really Worth It? What You Need to Know

 The Convenience Factor

 Beyond the discount, bundling genuinely simplifies your financial life.
 You manage one account, receive one renewal notice, and call one customer service line when something goes wrong.
-If a hailstorm damages both your roof and your car, some bundled policies may require you to pay only one deductible instead of two separate ones — a benefit that could save you thousands in a single claim event.
+If a hailstorm damages both your roof and your car, some bundled policies allow you to pay only one deductible instead of two — a benefit that could save you hundreds or even thousands in a single claim event.
+Learn more about how this works in our guide to the common loss deductible.

 Farmers logo